Does Your Business Have an Emergency Evacuation Plan?

 Roles and Responsibilities

-Designating employees to assist those with mobility issues or other disabilities is also essential.
+Designating employees to assist those with mobility issues or disabilities is also essential.

 Regular Drills and Testing

-A plan is only effective if it's practiced.
-Regular fire drills test the effectiveness of your evacuation plan and ensure employees are familiar with the procedures.
+Regular fire drills test the effectiveness of your evacuation plan and ensure employees are familiar with procedures.

 Common Mistakes to Avoid